Imtiyaj5791/DevOps-Journey/Week-Challeneg/Day04.md

 ### Your Kubernetes Deployment is successfully created, but users are getting a 503 error and cannot access the application.
 How would you troubleshoot it?

-“If the Deployment is successful but users are getting 503, first I will check the Ingress and Ingress Controller.
-Then I will verify that the Ingress is pointing to the correct Service and port.
-After that, I will check the Service endpoints and make sure healthy Pods are available.
-I will also check the readiness probe because a Pod can be running but not Ready, so the Service will not send traffic to it.
-Finally, I will check the Pod and Ingress Controller logs to identify the root cause.”
+503 error means the service/server is currently not available or not ready to serve the request.

+First, I will check the Ingress and Ingress Controller through:

+kubectl get ingress -n <namespace> kubectl get pods -n <ingress-controller-namespace>

+Then I will describe the Ingress to check any error or configuration issue:

+kubectl describe ingress <ingress-name> -n <namespace>

+Then I will check the Service to verify that Ingress is connected to the correct backend Service:

+kubectl get svc -n <namespace> kubectl describe svc <service-name> -n <namespace>

+Then I will check the Endpoints to verify that the Service has backend Pods available:

+kubectl get endpoints <service-name> -n <namespace>

+Then I will check whether the Pod is running and ready:

+kubectl get pods -n <namespace>

+Finally, I will check the Pod logs and describe the Pod to find the actual issue:

+kubectl logs <pod-name> -n <namespace> kubectl describe pod <pod-name> -n <namespace>

 ### A Pod is repeatedly crashing after deployment.
 How would you troubleshoot the issue?